What is neighbourhood planning?

 The guidance in the act is supplemented by the Neighbourhood Planning Regulations and the Neighbourhood Planning (Referendum) Regulations to provide further guidance.

 The National Planning Policy Framework also provides some strategic guidance for Neighbourhood planning.

-There are currently no neighbourhood planning consultations
+There are currently no consultations on neighbourhood planning forums or areas.

 Prospective neighbourhood planning forums and areas

 The Council is currently considering on an application received from Poplar Regen Alliance to be designated as the Neighbourhood Planning Forum for the Poplar Neighbourhood Planning Area.
 Please note that if a designation is made, no other organisation can be designated as the Neighbourhood Planning Forum for the Poplar Neighbourhood Planning Area until that designation expires (five years from the date of designation) or is withdrawn.